Fabricioops/Fabricioops/README.md

 *This README was generated with ❤️ by Fabricioops*[README.md](https://github.com/user-attachments/files/18926950/README.md) deas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...Projeto de gerenciador de estoque
 - 🌱 I’m currently learning ...
-Java
+Node.js and C#
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Projetos reais
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...Backend
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...fabricioztxsantana@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->